 I’ve been on the hunt for the ultimate homemade marinara sauce recipe forever.
-There are so many recipes out there that call for jars of store-bought marinara sauce and that’s just not something I’m interested in buying.
 I wanted to perfect a homemade version of marinara sauce similar to the way I perfected my recipe for homemade pizza sauce.
-Now, marinara sauce seems like such a simple sauce, but seeing as I’m not Italian, I never had an Italian grandmother to show me the ropes for making the perfect pasta sauce.

-This recipe makes 2 cups of sauce, but it can easily be doubled to make more.
+This recipe makes two cups of sauce, but it can easily be doubled to make more.

 Give my homemade marinara sauce a try and let me know what you think in the comments below.